My Main Page with Links to My Other

 "negotiates" a price with the contractor for delivering goods or

-services or both.
-When costs overrun (big surprise), our government negotiates
+services.
+Or both.
+When costs overrun (surprise!), our government negotiates

 to pay even more.